Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 Januari 2025 19.41.03 UTC
+- WIB: Minggu, 19 Januari 2025 20.23.41 UTC
-- WITA: Minggu, 19 Januari 2025 20.41.03 UTC
+- WITA: Minggu, 19 Januari 2025 21.23.41 UTC
-- WIT: Minggu, 19 Januari 2025 21.41.03 UTC
+- WIT: Minggu, 19 Januari 2025 22.23.41 UTC

 Kutipan Inspiratif:
-"Friendship is the only cement that will hold the world together."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: friendship
+Kategori: technology